The call came from the recruiter. “Congratulations on earning your CDL – have you thought about driving for ______ (Fill in the blank)”

 Stacy ordered Crispy Pan Fried Noodles with Beef .
 Though this is a very common dish, it was surprisingly good.
 The crunchy fried noodles had a crispy texture and thick gravy over the finely sliced pieces of beef was heavenly indeed.

 The place has three levels including a fully equipped bar with tall bar stools.
 All the drinks in the menu looked appetizing, especially the popular Tsing Tao Mojito – lime, rum and a bottle of beer flipped upside down.
-I call this the Tsing TaoRita just like the famous and refreshing CoronaRita.
+I call this the Tsing TaoRita just like the ever-popular CoronaRita.

-So after sipping on hot tea to cool down our scalded tongues, we walked hand-in-hand to the luxury SUV and proceeded to Brooklyn.
+So after sipping on hot tea to cool down our scalded tongues, we walked hand-in-hand to the luxury SUV and proceeded to Brooklyn in style.

 I absolutely love driving over the Brooklyn Bridge – the views are so breathtaking.